The EU Competition Law Summer School

 All-inclusive, residential event - now in its 20th year!
 Learn through a variety of interactive formats … and then reinforce your knowledge and make new connections during the informal evening activities

-Why attend the 20th annual EU Competition Law Summer School?
+Highlights at the 20th annual EU Competition Law Summer School included:

 This fully interactive, 5-day residential conference will help you master the legal complexities and practical challenges of competition law and policy in a unique informal setting with plenty of opportunities for networking.